How to Start a Business in Georgia in 2026

 Office and Commercial Rentals in Georgia

 After hiring your team, you’ll also need to find a suitable workspace.
 Finding the right space for your business in Georgia is not complicated, but it’s important to understand how the local rental market works.
 Most entrepreneurs rent offices, retail spaces, or small warehouses in Tbilisi or Rustavi, where infrastructure and business services are concentrated.
+In 2026, control over the use of a rented address as a legal entity was tightened — now a notarized consent of the owner is required.

 Where to Search